Bearded reedling

 The bearded reedling (Panurus biarmicus) is a small, long-tailed passerine bird found in reed beds near water in the temperate zone of Eurasia.
-It is frequently known as the bearded tit or bearded parrotbill, as it historically was believed to be closely related to tits or parrotbills.
+It is frequently known as the bearded tit or occasionally as bearded parrotbill, as historically it was believed to be closely related to either the tits or parrotbills.
 Today it is known to lack close relatives and it is the only species in the family Panuridae.

 Bearded reedlings are strongly sexually dimorphic and form life-long pairs.
 They are highly productive and can breed several times in a season.
-They mainly feed on small invertebrates in summer and plant seeds in winter.
+They mainly feed on small invertebrates in summer and reed (Phragmites australis) seeds in winter.